Disappearance of Maura Murray: Media depictions

 In the years after Murray's disappearance, her case received media attention from ABC News, NewsNation and StoryCorps; television shows American Morning, The Montel Williams Show, 20/20, Nancy Grace's Cold Cases, Disappeared and the Dr. Oz Show; in print from The Boston Globe, People magazine, Newsweek, Seventeen magazine, The New Yorker and Rolling Stone; and from dozens of local and regional newspapers, magazines, radio and television programs.
 It also garnered significant speculation on Internet message boards and forums, with theories ranging from abduction to voluntary disappearance.
 In 2021 Murray's sister Julie started a TikTok account dedicated to bringing awareness to the disappearance of Maura.
 Her posts include updates, evidence and tributes.

 A 2009 episode of 20/20 compared Murray's case to that of Brooke Wilberger, who went missing in Oregon a few months after Murray's disappearance and was later found murdered.
 In 2010, Murray was the subject of episode six in the first season of Disappeared.
 In 2017, the Oxygen network produced a six-part television documentary miniseries titled The Disappearance of Maura Murray, hosted by journalist Maggie Freleng.
 The Oxygen miniseries described Murray's disappearance as the "first crime mystery of the social media age", having occurred days after the launch of Facebook.

-Murray's disappearance was the subject of the nonfiction thriller True Crime Addict: How I Lost Myself in the Mysterious Disappearance of Maura Murray by author and journalist James Renner.
+Murray's disappearance was the subject of the nonfiction thriller True Crime Addict: How I Lost Myself in the Mysterious Disappearance of Maura Murray by journalist and author James Renner.
 In the book, Renner proposed the theory that Murray traveled into New Hampshire with a tandem driver and may have disappeared willingly and started a new life elsewhere due to fears her pending credit card fraud case would prevent her being hired as a nurse, or less likely, was murdered by someone she knew.
 Murray's father, Fred, and immediate family have disputed this theory.
 Fred stated that he believes his daughter was abducted and is dead.